Timmyway/webstart-template/readme.md

-#### Description
+### Description

-This is a starting code for basic PHP project.
+This is a base template code for a basic PHP project.

-Bootstrap is used for CSS and Vue Js for javascript.
-Header, footer are available inside the views folder.
-The assets are placed in the public folder.
+Tailwind is used for CSS.
+Vue Js for javascript.
+It follows MVC design pattern.

+### Installation
+- Install PHP dependencies with composer install
+- Install frontend dependencies with npm install

+### Roadmap
+#### Features
+- Integration of Illuminate database package.
+- Integration of Symfony routing package.
+- Integration of BladeOne as template engine.